aiplanethub/mini-bootcamp-introduction-to-numpy/introduction-to-numpy/1417-What, Why and How to Import.md

 ### What is NumPy?

 * NumPy stands for Numerical Python.
-* It is an open - source Python library.
+* It is an open-source Python library.

 ### Use of NumPy